Free consultations and case assessments are available by appointment. Off-hours and weekend appointments are available.

 If you’re facing a divorce in New York and are uncertain about how your records will be handled, it’s crucial to consult with a knowledgeable divorce lawyer.
-At The Law Office of Richard Roman Shum, our team of Manhattan divorce lawyers may be able to guide you and help ensure that your privacy is protected throughout the process.
+At the Law Office of Richard Roman Shum, Esq, our team of Manhattan divorce lawyers may be able to guide you and help ensure that your privacy is protected throughout the process.
 For personalized advice and to understand your rights, call us today at (646) 259-3416 to schedule a consultation.

 What are Divorce Records?